amplience/amplience-sfcc-composable-commerce/README.md

  - real-time visualisation of all content
  - real-time visualisation of content sizing & placement ***within*** product listing grids
  - content personalisation based on a user's groups
- - enhanced search suggestions and search results page with content
+ - enhanced search suggestions and search results page with content, products and category parents
  - automation scripts to load required content schemas and types to your Content HUB

  The documentation [starting here below](#the-retail-react-app) is 'as-is' from Salesforce.
 For Amplience specifics please see the docs listed under [Amplience Contents](#amplience-contents).